 - Payments you are currently making are unfair

 - The Florida Child Support Guidelines are not working for you

-At Parker & DuFresne, we offer child support representation to clients in Jacksonville and the surrounding areas.
-If you are struggling with issues of child support, contact us today.
+We offer family law representation to clients in Jacksonville and the surrounding areas.
+So, if you are struggling with issues of divorce, contact us today.